fsharp/fslang-design/RFCs/FS-1045-func-to-fsharpfunc-overloads.md

 # Discussion of Problems

-However, as noted below, this causes a breaking change for C# client code if we increase the number of overloads available, requiring many more C# type annotations and less use of ``a => b`` lambda syntax in C#.
+As noted below, this causes a breaking change for C# client code if we increase the number of overloads available, requiring many more C# type annotations and less use of ``a => b`` lambda syntax in C#.

 An alternative may be to make the ``Converter`` API available in the .NTE Standard 2.0 DLL for FSharp.Core assuming the ``Converter``